Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Tying knots into positive bands of quasipositive Seifert surfaces preserving quasipositivity

-Let $F$ be a quasipositive Seifert surface for a link $L$ that is not an unlink and let $C= \mnine$, so that the annulus $A\left(C, -1\right)$ is quasipositive (see \Cref{sec:qpannuli}).
-As mentioned in \Cref{sec:qpannuli}, for $C$ we could also use every other nontrivial slice knot with maximal Thurston-Bennequin number $\TB(C)=-1$.
+Let $L$ be a link other than an unlink and let $F$ be a quasipositive Seifert surface for $L$.
+As in \Cref{sec:qpannuli}, let $C= \mnine$ such that the annulus $A\left(C, -1\right)$ is quasipositive.
+As mentioned above, for $C$ we could also use every other nontrivial slice knot with $\TB(C)=-1$.